jim-collier/bash-5-ultimate-guide/CODE_STYLE.md

 - Clarity > Consistency: Guides are generalizations of most common cases - and usually limited to the authors' experience and imagination.
 If, in a specific context, breaking from the guide leads to much better clarity/maintainability - do it.

 - Performance: While premature performance optimization is generally considered to be a cardinal sin, this may not always be true; for example, in the case of tightly nested loops that are central and critical to the entire premise of a script.
-Bash loops alone can actually perform "pretty well" - unless in the innermost circle, you're doing things that Bash is known to be slow at - for millions or billions of iterations.
+Bash loops alone can actually perform "pretty well" - unless in the innermost circle, you're doing things that Bash is known to be slow at - for millions of iterations.
 If you're doing such slow things in order to satisfy a style guide, you should probably just do whatever needs to be done to move things along.

 - To work around tooling limitations or bugs.
 Linters, for example, can get pretty cranky.
 Sometimes it's easier/better to just compromise and do what they say, than to disable a certain check.